abhi1010/hugo-abhi1010/content/post/2014-05-19-getting-a-group-of-lines-from-a-file.markdown

 type = "post"
 tags = ["awk", "bash"]
 categories = ["code", "tips"]
+description = "How to grep for a group of lines with a boundary" keywords = ["grep groups"]
 +++

 I've had this need quite a few times to pull out a section of logs that would begin with a particular line and end with another. grep is not exactly useful there because it only prints out sections based on line counters (using -A/B/C) lines based on a single search pattern.